crypticCaroline/ms1-plantfactory/README.md

         text-transform: uppercase;
          }

+* When the rem size is increased on a user screen the text on the hero image is lost and the form is cut off form the bottom.

 ## Credit

-Brian - Mentor support and guidence on projects.
+Brian Macharia- Mentor support and guidence throughout the project.

 Matt Rudge - Template for gitpod.io